Q: What is Biofeedback?

 Common applications of Neurofeedback include addressing learning disabilities, particularly those involving, or related to, ADD or ADHD.
 Such individuals frequently show a "slowing" pattern in their EEG (Electroencephalogram), so-called because of either the pronounced level, or "surging", of Delta and/or Theta (slower, or lower frequency) waves.
 Training to ameliorate these signature patterns over several sessions has been shown to increase the trainee's ability to attend and focus.
 Such patterns are frequently experienced following brain injury or insult, and in these cases often respond quickly to neurofeedback.

-A: Neuro-Gen is a specific type of next-generation Neurofeedback.
+A: Neuro-Gen HPN, High-Performance Neurofeedback, is a specific type of next-generation neurofeedback.
+It is designed to significantly accelerate the training process.

-Neuro-Gen provides feedback to the brain in the form of a specific set of ultra low power signals.
-Although the feedback signal is weak, it results in a measurable change in the brainwaves, all without conscious effort from the individual receiving the feedback.
+Neuro-Gen HPN provides feedback to the brain in the form of a specific set of ultra low power signals.
+This results in a measurable change in the brainwaves, all without conscious effort from the individual receiving the feedback.
 This aspect is especially welcome with young children, or those unable to fully consciously cooperate.

 The result of this training is a changed brainwave state and greater ability for the brain to regulate itself for higher, more flexible functioning.